Disaster Recovery – Do you have a Plan?

 - Phase 2 – public right-of-way debris removal

-Depending on the industry or location of your business, one phase could be a higher priority than the other.
-Coordinate removal of debris by developing an initial assessment of the disaster, communicate with your waste removal company about your need of waste removal and evaluate any damaged utility systems or buildings.
+Depending on the industry or location of your business, these phases may switch in priority.
+Coordinate debris removal by developing an initial assessment of the disaster, communicate with your waste removal company about your waste removal needs, and evaluate any damaged utility systems or buildings.

-- Evaluate disaster situation and select debris management program(s):
+- Evaluate the disaster situation and select appropriate debris management program(s):

-- Set program goals – determine the recycling rate in the area, your facility needs, landfill space and enforcing illegal dumping regulations to your employees
+- Set program goals – determine the recycling rate in the area, your facility’s needs and landfill space.
+Enforce illegal dumping regulations on your employees

 - Define labor needs – predict the staffing requirements for removing the debris and enter into mutual aid agreements before the disaster

 - Identify equipment needs – compile a list of equipment needed to support the waste removal

 - Define method of operation and timeline – determine who is implementing the program, how the materials will be collected, and how long the entire removal process will require to complete

 - Look into funding options – research any local or private funds that can be used to start the removal process until your business has received FEMA reimbursement